-Reigning world champion Lando Norris contributed to McLaren’s improved display by passing Lewis Hamilton in the closing stages to take fifth.
-Pierre Gasly continued his strong start to the season by claiming seventh for Alpine after holding off a near race-long challenge from Red Bull’s Max Verstappen.
-Liam Lawson also benefitted from the Safety Car as he came from 14th on the grid to finish ninth for Racing Bulls, while Esteban Ocon claimed the final point for Haas.
+Lando Norris helped McLaren’s strong showing by passing Lewis Hamilton in the closing laps to take fifth.
+Pierre Gasly continued a solid start to the season with seventh for Alpine after holding off Max Verstappen’s late challenge.
+Liam Lawson profited from the Safety Car to climb from 14th to ninth for Racing Bulls, while Esteban Ocon secured the final point for Haas.
+Haas confirmed Bearman was cleared after an X-ray showed no serious damage to his right knee; the 20-year-old had limped away from the crash.

-How the Safety Car gifted Antonelli the win
+How the Safety Car swung the result

 Japanese GP result